Hendy/umbraco-look/README.md

 	},

 	TagQuery = new TagQuery() {
-		AllTags = TagQuery.MakeTags("size:large"), // all of these tags must be present AnyTags = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue") // at least one of these tags must be present (if single tag, then it's deemed mandatory as per AllTags)
+		All = TagQuery.MakeTags("size:large"), // all of these tags must be present Any = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue") // at least one of these tags must be present (if single tag, then it's deemed mandatory as per AllTags)
-		NotTags = TagQuery.MakeTags("colour:black"), // none of these tags must be present ('not' always takes priority - any query contradictions will return an empty result with message)
+		Not = TagQuery.MakeTags("colour:black"), // none of these tags must be present ('not' always takes priority - any query contradictions will return an empty result with message)
 		GetFacets = new string[] { "colour", "size", "shape" } // request facet counts for all tags in the following groups },